One-Test-Org/si-prototype-v3/docs/documentation/using-notify.md

 Now when you type your email address into the page and press the green button you should get an email.
-You should also be able to see the email you’ve sent on the GOV.UK Notify account-home.
+You should also be able to see the email you’ve sent on the GOV.UK Notify dashboard.

 Because your account is in trial mode you’ll only be able to send emails to yourself.
 If you’re doing user research you can add the participants